Genentech/pviz-app-vep/README.md

 The field in the 'Extras' column are displayed when mousing over a feature.

+The application can be used live at [http://research-pub.gene.com/pviz/app/vep](http://research-pub.gene.com/pviz/app/vep)

 ##Usage
 Enter a gene name to display the related protein.